woatpog/zk-bug-tracker/README.md

 ## <a name="assigned-not-constrained">8.
 Assigned but not Constrained</a>

 A very common bug and misunderstanding is the difference between assignments and constraints.
 For zk circuits, constraints are the mathematical equations that must be satisfied by any given inputs for a proof to be valid.
-If any of the inputs result in one of the constraint equations to be incorrect, a valid proof is not possible (well, extremely unlikely).
+If any of the inputs result in one of the constraint equations being incorrect, a valid proof is not possible (well, extremely unlikely).

 Assignments, on the other hand, simply assign a value to a variable during proof generation.
 Assignments do not have to be followed for a valid proof to be created.
-Often times, an assignment can be used, in combination with other constraints, to reduce the total number of constraints used.
+Oftentimes, an assignment can be used, in combination with other constraints, to reduce the total number of constraints used.

 Constraints actually add equations to the R1CS file whereas assignments do not.